-The focal point of the Spirit Garden is a six-foot-tall limestone sculpture assembled from ten individual pieces pinned together and weighing approximately ten tonnes.
-The Turtle is located within a reflecting pool and aligned with Magnetic North to strengthen its relationship to Mother Earth and is positioned centrally within the Spirit Garden to reinforce its influence. |
+At the centre of the Spirit Garden is a two‑metre‑tall limestone Turtle sculpture, located within a reflecting pool and aligned with Magnetic North to strengthen its relationship to Mother Earth and is positioned centrally within the Spirit Garden to reinforce its influence.
+The surrounding space includes a teaching lodge, amphitheatre, a Métis Spirit Canoe, Tree of Peace, a traditional Inuksuk, the Kaswentha (Two‑Row Wampum) walkway, and a Three Sisters teaching garden.
+Each element was created by Indigenous artists representing First Nations, Inuit and Métis cultures.

 This three-metre high, rough textured bronze statue is also known as the Winston Churchill Memorial.
 Prior to the revitalization, it stood at the southwest corner of Nathan Phillips Square, and now sits in the northwest corner of the Square known as Sculpture Court.

-The statue was donated to the City of Toronto by the late Henry R. Jackman in 1977 and is made from the original mould of a work by Oscar Nemon that stands in the Members Lobby in the British House of Commons.
+The statue was donated to the City of Toronto by Henry R. Jackman in 1977 and is made from the original mould of a work by Oscar Nemon that stands in the Members Lobby in the British House of Commons.

 In 2002, members of the Churchill Society for the Advancement of Parliamentary Democracy and the International Churchill Society, Canada began to raise funds to improve the beauty and accessibility of the Square.
 Upon meeting with staff from the City, the area was improved with benches, landscaping and information panels that portray a different dimension of Churchill’s life and achievements.